 If that doesn’t impact the business plan of commercial real estate, what will?
 Developers today need to make us WANT to be in an office.
-They need to create a desire for employees to work in an office, they need to create a unique space that helps us to reach our goals, and fulfil our dreams.
+They need to create a desire for employees to work in an office, they need to create a unique space that helps us to reach our goals, and fulfill our dreams.
 An office needs to be more than just an office, it needs to be a space where everything is possible.
 Therefore, the office market that was very much B2B is moving rapidly to a B2B2C environment where you have to put the actual users on top of the priority list.

 In the end, according to Anthony, it comes down to building a strong brand and recognisable experiences that users love.
 We might have certain views on WeWork as a company, for example, but they have it right in that regard.

 More and more customer-centricity is key for different organizations.
 To outperform your competitors, you need to give the best customer experience to the client.
 But how to go about it?
 How do you know what the customers need?
 With data!